 GENERAL ANTHROPOLOGY: PHYSICAL (3.00 Lecture Hrs./Wk.)

-Students acquire basic knowledge of the processes of human evolution and variation; historical perspective and current controversy in physical anthropology; Mendelian and population genetics; modern human variation and classification; and primates and fossil man.
-SPRING
+Students acquire basic knowledge of the processes of human evolution and variation; historical perspective and current controversy in physical anthropology; Mendelian and population genetics; modern human variation and classification; as well as primates and fossil man.
+SPRING 2010, 2011